 1. Single player

-Last year’s Call of Duty took the sci-fi route with mixed results, but its campaign still is quite spectacular and action-packed, with great set pieces and action.
-It does feel at times like a Halo clone, and its villain played by Game of Thrones star Kit Harington is something of a unidimensional and uninteresting bad guy.
+Last year’s Call of Duty took the sci-fi route with mixed results, but its campaign is still quite spectacular and action-packed, featuring great set pieces and action.
+It does at times feel like a Halo clone, though.
+And its villain played by Game of Thrones star Kit Harington is something of a unidimensional and uninteresting bad guy too.
 Infinite Warfare’s campaign is solid though, and some cool zero-g sections and getting to choose between primary and secondary missions at some points in the game make it a satisfying experience overall.

 WINNER: NONE (draw)